Alpin Loacker Outdoor Online Shop from Austria. Everything for your mountain friends

 This page only supports your browser to a limited extent.
 We recommend switching to Edge, Chrome, Safari or Firefox.

-Anyone who shares their life with a dog has a completely different view of nature.
-The mutual trust and the unique connection are also evident when hiking with a dog.
-You can find out what you should pay attention to in the following blog post.
+Sharing your life with a dog gives you a completely different perspective on nature.
+The mutual trust and unique bond are also evident when hiking with a dog.
+You can find out what you should bear in mind in the following blog post.

-We'll show you important tips for unforgettable and relaxed hiking tours with dogs.
-This will sustainably strengthen your relationship in a unique way.
+We'll show you important tips for unforgettable and relaxed hiking tours with your dog.
+This will strengthen your relationship in a unique and lasting way.

 Can you go hiking with any dog?

 No. Not every dog is suitable for hiking.
-Especially for older and chronically ill dogs the tour can be completed quickly torture become.
-If your four-legged friend suffers from osteoarthritis or another degenerative joint disease, hiking with a dog is not right for you!
+Especially for older and chronically ill dogs, the tour can quickly become an ordeal.
+If your four-legged friend suffers from osteoarthritis or another degenerative joint disease, hiking with a dog is not the right thing for you!

-If your four-legged friend prefers to relax comfortably on the couch and sees walks as a necessary evil, you won't have any fun on a hiking tour together either.
+If your four-legged friend prefers to relax comfortably on the couch and sees walks as a necessary evil, you won't have much fun on a walk together either.
 Puppies and particularly anxious contemporaries should also go for normal walks.

-The following applies to all other skins: You know your dog best.
-Is he happy to run and explore, stands your common ground Dog walking tours nothing in the way.
-However, you should definitely adapt these to the needs of your furry friend. dogs with special short legs need other dog walking tours than larger breeds.
+The following applies to all other skins: you know your dog best.
+If he is keen to run and explore, nothing stands in the way of your dog walking tours together.
+However, you should definitely adapt these to the needs of your furry friend.
+Dogs with particularly short legs need different dog walking tours than larger breeds.

 Dog walking tours

-At what age can I hike with my dog?
+From what age can I go hiking with my dog?

-Your Dog should at least 1.5 years be old.
-For Puppies however, are long hikes much too stressful.
-In addition to a lack of fitness, the primary issue here is: Protection of bones and joints in focus.
-During the growth phase, these can suffer significant damage on a short (and especially long) hiking trip.
-It is not for nothing that the rule of thumb applies: 1 minute per week of life as a guideline for puppy walks.
+Your dog should be at least 1.5 years old.
+On the other hand, long walks are far too strenuous for puppies.
+In addition to a lack of fitness, the primary focus here is on protecting bones and joints.
+During the growth phase, these can suffer considerable damage on a short (and above all long) hike.
+It is not for nothing that the rule of thumb is: 1 minute per week of life as a guideline for puppy walks.

-However, from puberty onwards, hiking tours with dogs are possible at any time.
-You should adapt the length and intensity to the health of your furry friend.
+However, hiking tours with dogs are possible at any time after puberty.
+You should adapt the length and intensity to the health condition of your furry friend.

-How do I prepare my dog for hikes together?
+How do I prepare my dog for walks together?

-First of all, your should Dog in good condition have.
-If he is only used to short walks, a long hike with your dog can become a challenge.
-In order for you both to have fun on the adventure together, you first have to ensure that you are in the right condition.
+First of all, your dog should be in good physical condition.
+If he is only used to short walks, a long hike with your dog can be a challenge.
+To ensure that you both enjoy the adventure together, you first need to make sure your dog is in good physical condition.

-Expert tip: Long and extensive walks form the basis.
-Constantly expand this in terms of intensity and duration.
-You should also make sure that your four-legged friend has mastered the dog basics.
+Expert tip: Long, extended walks form the basis for this.
+Build these up steadily in terms of intensity and duration.
+You should also make sure that your four-legged friend has mastered dog basics.

-The Hiking with a dog contains one or the other Challenge.
-In order to master this, your dog must be available and be able to walk behind you on adventurous sections of the route.
+Hiking with a dog can be a challenge or two.
+In order to master these, your dog must be able to be called off and walk behind you on adventurous sections of the route.
 If he sees himself as a scout and always wants to be the vanguard, this can quickly become a problem for both of you.

-Even enthusiastic hunters and self-proclaimed cattle drivers are not a real asset on dog hiking tours.
-It is all the more important that yours Dog hears perfectly even in dangerous situations and has excellent sure-footedness.
-You can practice this by walking off the beaten path with your dog during your preparation.
+Even enthusiastic hunters and self-appointed drovers are not a real asset on dog hiking tours.
+It is therefore all the more important that your dog hears perfectly even in dangerous situations and is sure-footed.
+You can train this by walking off the beaten track with your dog during your preparation.

-• Gratings etc. invite you to practice in a playful way.
+• Gratings and co. invite you to playful training.

 The right equipment for hiking with a dog

-Just like us humans, ours also need Suitable equipment for dogs for the Hike.
-Accordingly, you should do yours Outdoor backpack choose the appropriate size.
-You need the following equipment for hiking with a dog:
+Just like us humans, our dogs also need suitable equipment for the hike.
+Accordingly, you should pack your outdoor rucksack appropriately large.
+Because you need the following equipment for hiking with a dog:

-GPS tracker: They give every dog owner a good feeling.
-Especially if you want to explore hiking trails with dogs, you can be on the safe side with a tracking system.
+GPS trackers: They give every dog owner a good feeling.
+Especially those who want to explore hiking trails with dogs can play it safe with a tracking system.
 The tracker can be easily attached to the collar or harness.

-You can see where your dog is at any time using a corresponding app.
-However, this only works if the tracker is switched on.
-So always make sure your battery is charged.
+You can see where your dog is at all times via a corresponding app.
+However, this is only possible if the tracker is switched on.
+So always make sure the battery is charged.

-Tow line: A tow line and adjustable leash are also part of the basic equipment.
-The towing leash allows your dog a large range of motion.
-The leash is particularly suitable for narrow and steep passages.
+Tow lead: A tow lead and adjustable lead are also part of the basic equipment.
+The drag line gives your dog a large radius of movement.
+The lead line is particularly suitable for narrow and steep passages.

-Dog harness: In order to be able to explore all hiking trails with dogs without any worries, your dog should wear a well-fitting dog harness.
-The towing line can be safely attached to this without injuring the sensitive cervical spine.
-An attached grab handle has also proven useful.
-You can easily hold your dog to it if necessary.
+Dog harness: To be able to explore all hiking trails with dogs without any worries, your dog should wear a well-fitting dog harness.
+The leash can be safely attached to it without damaging the sensitive cervical spine.
+An attached handle has also proven its worth.
+You can easily hold your dog by it if necessary.

-First aid kit: This set for people and animals is part of the most important basic equipment when hiking with a dog.
-In addition to bandages, ointments and medication for wasp stings, it should also contain suitable dog shoes.
-This means your dog can finish the tour pain-free if a paw injury occurs.
+First aid kit: This kit for humans and animals is one of the most important items of basic equipment when hiking with a dog.
+In addition to bandages, ointments and medication against wasp stings, it should also include suitable dog shoes.
+This way, your dog can finish the tour pain-free in the event of a paw injury.

-Treats: Of course, they shouldn't be missing on a hiking trip with a dog.
-As we all know, the way to the heart is through the stomach and your furry friend deserves a reward every now and then for his great performance.
+Treats: Of course, you can't do without them on a hiking trip with your dog.
+After all, the way to the heart is through the stomach and your furry friend deserves a reward for their great performance.

-Emergency carrying system: When hiking with dogs, despite all caution, accidents or health problems can occur in which the dog can no longer walk independently.
+Emergency support system: When hiking with dogs, accidents or health problems can occur despite all precautions if the dog can no longer walk independently.
 An emergency carrying system can be the solution.
-This system, often referred to as a dog carrier, usually consists of some type of sling or harness that is placed around the dog and allows the owner to carry the dog without injuring themselves or causing the dog further pain .
+This system, often referred to as a carrying aid for dogs, usually consists of a kind of sling or harness that is placed around the dog and enables the owner to carry the dog without injuring themselves or causing the dog any further pain.

 The right equipment for hiking with a dog